getify/ScanTree/README.md

 # ScanTree

-Scan JS files to build dependency tree.
+Scan JS file tree to build an ordered and grouped dependency listing.

 ## Why